 Elizabeth in the Bible Verses

 Elizabeth’s story is predominantly mentioned in the Gospel of Luke.
-She is depicted as the wife of Zechariah, a priest, and the mother of John the Baptist.
+She is depicted as the wife of Zechariah, a priest, and the mother of John the Baptist, an older woman.
 Elizabeth is also a relative of Mary, the mother of Jesus.

 Luke 1:5-80 provides a detailed account of Elizabeth’s life and her role in the Bible.
 In Luke 1:6, she and her husband, Zechariah, are described as “righteous in the eyes of God, careful to obey all of the Lord’s commands and regulations.”
 This scripture highlights the couple’s devotion to their faith and their importance in the overall Biblical narrative.